 - (Optional) Hot glue (I ended up not using it)

-How to Make a Poinsettia Wreath
+How to Make the Wreath

-1. Use wire cutters to cut each flower off the bush leaving a few inches of stem:
+Use wire cutters to cut each flower off the bush leaving a few inches of stem:

-2. Insert the flower into the wreath.
+Insert the flower into the wreath.
 It should stick nicely into the grapevine wreath without glue.
 I didn’t end up using glue because I liked the option of being able to take out the flowers down the road and use the wreath form for something else.

-3. Keep working your way around the wreath adding as many flowers as you want.
+Keep working your way around the wreath adding as many flowers as you want.

 If you don’t make this for this Christmas, I would recommend hitting up your local craft store during their after Christmas clearance and buying a few bushes to use for next year.